mudkipdev/beta-wiki/worlds/generation.md

 parent: Worlds
 ---

+{: .missing }
+> A huge chunk of info is still missing, mainly because I haven't yet worked my way to the Beta 1.7.3 Generator, so a lot will be guess-work or only relate to older versions.

 # Generation
 {: .no_toc }
 The generation described in this section will explain how Minecraft Beta 1.7.3 does its Terrain Generation.
-A lot of this will be based on educated guesses and the decompilation provided by RetroMCP.
+A lot of this will be based on educated guesses and the decompilation provided by [RetroMCP](https://github.com/MCPHackers/RetroMCP-Java).
 Additionally, certain historical bits and pieces will be taken from the [Minecraft Wiki](https://minecraft.wiki/w/World_generation/History#Beta-era_terrain).

 1. TOC
 {:toc}

+{: .note }
+> The seed used throughout all of these comparisons is `3257840388504953787`, the seed behind [`pack.png`](https://minecraftathome.com/projects/packpng.html).

 ## History
 The first version to have the Beta-era generator was Alpha 1.2.0, and it was used up until Beta 1.7.3.